Lagden-Development/rickbot/README.md

+# !!!
+Please note that this documentation is yet to be updated for RickBot 1.2.1 !!!

 # Rickbot - Advanced discord.py Framework

 Rickbot is an advanced framework for creating complex (or simple) Discord bots quickly and efficiently using discord.py.